Cork, Co. Cork

 The setting up of the new Cork Union was supervised by Assistant Poor Law Commissioner William Voules.
-Voules reported that the existing House of Industry and Foundling Hospital premises would unsuitable for use by the Union and initially proposed the use of an army barracks several miles to the west of Cork at Ballincollig.
-However, it was instead decided to locate the new union workhouse on a twelve-acre site on Douglas Road at the south-east of Cork.
+Voules reported that the existing House of Industry and Foundling Hospital premises would be unsuitable for use by the Union and initially proposed the use of an army barracks several miles to the west of Cork at Ballincollig.
+However, it was instead decided to locate the new union workhouse on a twelve-acre site at Skahabeg North Townland, now Douglas Road, at the south-east of Cork.
 In the interim, the old House of Industry was adapted as a temporary workhouse for the union.
 It was declared fit for the reception of paupers on 15th February 1840, and registered its first admissions two weeks later on the 1st March.

 Voules' investigation of the operation of the Foundling Hospital and House of Industry revealed a catalogue of financial mismanagement and administrative chaos.
 The post of "Nurse Payer" which, Voules estimated, amounted to three days work a year, received a salary of £40.
 Between forty and fifty paupers entered the House just before the annual distribution of clothes to the inmates then discharged themselves shortly after, taking the new clothes with them.
 Not surprisingly the House was more than £5,000 in debt.
 While the union workhouse was being erected, the new system's rules were introduced into the House of Industry.
 The move which caused uproar amongst the existing residents who felt that it was cruel to expect them to work without payment, and that unpaid workers should receive a better diet than the one they were being given.
 As a result, more than fifty of them left the workhouse, with more expected to follow when the weather improved.